Home >

 Seattle Public Library

-The Seattle Public Library’s Business Department provides classes and workshops, business resources, one-on-one business appointments.
-To learn more, visit the website link below, or call 206-386-4636 and ask to speak to a business librarian.
+The Seattle Public Library’s Business Department provides classes and workshops, business resources, one-on-one business appointments with a Business Librarian.

 Spokane Neighborhood Action Program (SNAP)